 - Create amazing Page Objects for gigantic web pages

 In This Lecture

-In this video, we will go through how to add a BasePage class to our page objects.
+In the previous video, we learned the introduction to single responsibility principle of the page objects in test automation course.
+In this video, we will go through how to add a BasePage class to our page objects for the course.

 By adding the base page to our student log in page and all of our other child pages we’ve done an excellent thing and remove duplication.
 We now have a single place where our constructor automatically assigns the driver that we Pessin to a class variable called driver which obviously removes duplication from all of the pages.
 So whenever we call something like a student log in page that constructor gets called whenever we create it and we pass in a driver to that constructor.